Tsunghao-C/multilayer_perceptron/README.md

     - [bonus] Use more complex optimization function like Adam, RMSprop, ... (done)
     - [bonus] Evaluate learning pahse with multiple metrics (not just a single R2 score for example) (done)
 4. prediction program that can load weights and biases (done)
-5. [bonus] Display multiple learning curves on the same graph to compare different models (with different configs)
+5. [bonus] Display multiple learning curves on the same graph to compare different models (with different configs) (done)

 Ten real-valued features are computed for each cell nucleus: